PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 # MQTT Publisher (other functionalities)

 To build and upload the Arduino sketch for the MQTT Publisher device I used the Arduino IDE v2.3.5.
-In the Arduino sketch for the MQTT Publisher (Adafruit ESP32-S3 TFT board) I added functionality to set the display to "sleep" at a time defined in the file ```secrets.h```.
+In the Arduino sketch for the MQTT Publisher (Adafruit Feather ESP32-S3 TFT board) I added functionality to set the display to "sleep" at a time defined in the file ```secrets.h```.
 In this moment 23h.
 And a "wakeup" time.
 In this moment 8h.
 See in the file secrets.h:
 ```
 #define SECRET_DISPLAY_SLEEPTIME "23"  // Feather display going to sleep (black) time
 #define SECRET_DISPLAY_AWAKETIME "8"   // Feather display wakeup time